A Focus on Trainers

-How individual officers respond during rapidly unfolding, time-compressed violent encounters, is heavily underpinned by how those officers are trained.
-Therefore, law enforcement firearms and use of force instructors have an immense responsibility.
-As we discover more about human performance and decision making in complex, high-consequence, rapidly unfolding events, there is an absolute nexus between the quality of an officer’s decision-making and survivability and the manner in which the officer was trained.
-Since we do not “rise to the occasion” in the midst of a crisis but default to the level of our training, the law enforcement trainer literally holds officer’s lives in their hands.
+How individual officers respond during such incidents is heavily underpinned by how the officers were trained.
+This places an immense responsibility on law enforcement trainers and use of force instructors.
+As we continue to discover more about human performance and decision-making in complex, high-consequence, rapidly unfolding events, there is an absolute nexus between the quality of an officer’s decision-making and survivability and how the officer was trained.

-There is such a thing as bad training.
-Bad training would be categorized as training that is not built upon defendable foundations of the research and science of neurology, cognition and motor learning principles.
+Bad training exists and should be categorized as education built without the foundational research and science in neurology, cognition, and motor learning principles.
 Training is both art and science.
-The responsible law enforcement Trainer’s focus and efforts must therefore build training programs that reflect comprehension of the current research regarding correct skill selection, training design and delivery for optimal learning and retention of critical police skills.
+Therefore, the responsible law enforcement trainer’s focus and efforts necessitate creating training programs that reflect current research centered on correct skill selection, training design, and delivery for optimal learning and retention of critical police skills.

 The following sections outline the content of this intensive training program: